 NOTE: Course guides displayed on this page are for papers currently offered under different Triposes, but which will form part of the PBS Tripos.
 As such they are for information only, papers are subject to change prior to the start of the course.

 All students take the following paper:

-PBS 3: Social Psychology
+PBS 3: Social and Developmental Psychology

 Course Organiser: Dr Alex Kogan